 The purpose of this course is to give students a baseline understanding of Catholic Christian theology.
 The course is based on the Creed, the first part of the Catholic Catechism of the Church.
 The students will understand the major doctrines of the faith.
 Included will be a brief overview of salvation history.
-The student will also have knowledge of the events of Jesus' life, passion, death, and resurrection.
-The students will understand the beginning and visible structure of the Church.
-They will be introduced to what it means to be a disciple of Christ and for all eternity.
-God has planned for us to share eternal happiness with Him as saints in Heaven.
+The student will have knowledge of the events of Jesus' life, passion, death, and resurrection as an essential understanding of the Catholic faith..
+The students will have knowledge of the institution of the Church.
+They will be introduced to what it means to be a disciple of Christ in relation to what we believe.
+Ultimately the goal of the Christian life is what God has planned for us to share eternal happiness with Him as saints in Heaven.